osg-htc/docs/docs/data/stashcache/install-origin.md

 * __Network ports:__ The StashCache Origin service requires the following ports open:
     * Inbound TCP port 1094 for file access via the XRootD protocol
     * Outbound TCP port 1213 to `redirector.osgstorage.org` for connecting to the data federation
-    * Outbound UDP port 9619 for reporting
+    * Outbound UDP port 9619 for reporting to `collector1.opensciencegrid.org` and `collector2.opensciencegrid.org`
 * __Hardware requirements:__ We recommend that a StashCache server has at least 10Gbps connectivity and 8GB of RAM.
 We suggest that several gigabytes of local disk space be available for log files.